 In order to align the interests of our stockholders with our compensation plans, we tie significant portions of our named executive officers' compensation to our annual and long-term financial and operating performance.
 Our performance-based awards are comprised of an annual incentive cash award and long-term incentive equity awards.
-The compensation committee's philosophy is that if our performance exceeds our internal targets and budgets, named executive officers can expect the level of their compensation to reflect that achievement.
-On the other hand, if our financial performance falls below these expectations, our approach is that named executive officers can expect their compensation to be adversely affected.
+The compensation committee's philosophy is that if our

-Our performance-based award programs during 2017 each used one of the two performance measures listed below:
+Our performance-based award programs during 2018 each used one of the two performance measures listed below: